 Well, it would seem that all the attention around the anniversary has prompted someone to investigate a little further because very recently the tailors’ web page was revised to state that the year was indeed 1865.
 And they have also clarified that the blue silk jacket (and matching trousers) they constructed for the Prince was really a prototype and not a dinner jacket as we know it today, a fact I had originally pointed out in The Black Tie Guide and this blog.

 Furthermore, they are suggesting that the first Tuxedo Park resident to import the jacket to America may not have been James Brown Potter in 1886 as they (and I) previously stated based on an archived interview with the last surviving original member of the exclusive country club.
-The web site now suggests that because Tuxedo Park founders William Waldorf Astor, Robert Goelet, Ogden Mills and Pierre Lorillard are all well documented as customers of Henry Poole & Co in the 1860s they may have copied the Prince’s jacket prior to James Brown Potter’s visit.
+Firstly, they have not been able to locate any record of Mr. Potter having been a client of Henry Poole & Co.
+Secondly, they have located evidence of other Tuxedo Park founders having been customers in the 1860s which makes it possible that one or more of those gentlemen copied the Prince’s jacket prior to Potter’s visit.